craftingcity/RollHighOrDie/Core RHoD/Selections Glossary/Ailment.md

 While you are 'Hobbled', when you make a Maneuver, the distance you travel is halved.

 #### Bleeding
-While you are 'Bleeding', at the beginning of your turn, you take one True Necrotic Damage for every stack of 'Bleeding' you have.
+While you are 'Bleeding', at the beginning of your turn, you take one True Necrotic Damage for each stack of 'Bleeding' you have.

 #### Flammable
 While you are 'Flammable', when you take Fire Damage or end your turn in or adjacent to an 'Enflamed' space, you convert any stacks of 'Flammable' you have into stacks of 'Burning'.